jamiehannaford/what-happens-when-k8s/README.md

 After creating this config, it will append `custom-pod-initializer` to every Pod's `metadata.initializers.pending` field.
 The initializer controller would already be deployed and would be routinely scanning for new Pods.
 When the initializer detects one with its name in the Pod's pending field, it will perform its logic.
 After it completes its process, it removes its name from the pending list.
 Only initializers whose name is first in the list may operate on the resource.
 When all initializers finish and the `pending` field is empty, the object will be considered initialized.

 The eagle-eyed of you may have a spotted a potential problem.
 How can a userland controller process resources if those resources are not made visible by kube-apiserver?
-To get around this problem, kube-apiserver exposes a `?includeUninitialized` query parameter which returns _all_ objects, even unitialized ones.
+To get around this problem, kube-apiserver exposes a `?includeUninitialized` query parameter which returns _all_ objects, even uninitialized ones.

 ## Control loops